SPAN/IT/PORT 210N Spain and Italy Multilingual and Intercultural Communication Program

-The content of the course focuses on linguistic strategies for succeeding in multilingual environments (e.g. dialect variation, second language acquisition strategies) as well as intercultural communication practices for navigating new environments (e.g. understanding cultural norms, skills for global leadership).
+The content of the course focuses on linguistic strategies for succeeding in multilingual environments (e.g., dialect variation, second language acquisition strategies) as well as intercultural communication practices for navigating new environments (e.g., understanding cultural norms, skills for global leadership).
 Students will learn how language and culture inform each other through the examination of cultures within the United States and internationally, including non-Western cultures.
-This course is taught in English, has no prerequisites, is open to all majors and semester classifications, and counts toward B.A., interdomain, GH, GS, IL, US, and Other Cultures requirements.

-Program Dates: May 4–18, 2024
+Program Dates: May 10–23, 2025

-Students must be enrolled in SPAN/IT/PORT 210N for the spring 2024 semester to be eligible to participate in the 0.25-credit summer embedded course, LANG 297.
+Students must be enrolled in SPAN 210N, IT 210N, or PORT 210N for 3 credits in the Spring 2025 semester to be eligible to participate in the .25-credit summer embedded course, LANG 297 in May 2025.

 If you are not taking a full-time credit load in the summer semester, the 0.25-credit summer course will be an additional cost of tuition at a flat rate of $200.

-Students should also review their academic term plans to determine any financial implications, especially if you plan to take over the maximum 19 credits in a semester.
+Students should also review their academic term plans to determine any financial implications, especially if you plan to take over themaximum19 credits in a semester.
 Students can anticipate actual charges using the University’s updated Tuition Calculator.

-• Program Fee: TBD
+• Embedded Program Fee: Maximum of $2,930.

-• In-Country Costs: Please consult with your faculty leader about the amount of money to bring to cover the costs of meals and any additional spending money.
+• In-Country Costs: Please consult with your faculty leader about the amount of money to bring to cover the costs of meals and any additional spending money

 Learn more about funding for embedded programs